-Jellyfish are not very interested in stinging us, because when they do, they lose a portion of their tentacles.
-So stay calm and don´t panic.
+Stay calm: Jellyfish are not interested in stinging us, because if they do sting, they lose part of their tentacles.
+Stay calm and don’t panic.

-If you get really close, we recommend placing the palm of the hand in the most jellied part, the umbrella, and push it very slowly sidewards.
+If you get really close and can´t avoid it, we recommend placing the palm of the hand in the most jellied part, the umbrella; push it very slowly sidewards.
 The tentacles will follow this movement and won´t sting you.

 Some useful tips